philip-peterson/groupls/README.md

 yours truly to learn the language.
 If you have feedback or suggestions on how to do things better, I would love to hear!
 Just shoot me an email, or [open an issue](https://github.com/philip-peterson/groupls/issues/new).

+## Installation

+On BSD, run `./install-bsd.sh`

+On Linux, run `./install-linux.sh`

+You may need to add `sudo` depending on your system.

 ## Examples

 ```shell